The Five Fingers of Evolution: Understanding the Mechanisms of Change

 1. Mutation: The Source of Variation

 Mutations are the ultimate source of all genetic variation.
 Without them, evolution would grind to a halt.
-Mutations can be beneficial, neutral, or harmful, depending on their effect on the organism's survival and reproduction.
+Even so, mutations can be beneficial, neutral, or harmful, depending on their effect on the organism's survival and reproduction.
 A beneficial mutation might confer an advantage, such as increased resistance to a disease or improved ability to find food.
 A harmful mutation might reduce fitness, potentially leading to death or reduced reproductive success.
 Neutral mutations, on the other hand, have no noticeable effect on the organism's phenotype (observable characteristics).

 2. Gene Flow: The Movement of Genes